Built by students.

 →

-Roots and Routes was born from a simple observation: students are already learning — they're launching businesses, building products, pursuing passions.
-The problem isn't disengagement.
-It's that no one is funding or celebrating the learning students are doing on their own.
+Roots and Routes started from a simple observation: students are already learning — launching businesses, building products, pursuing passions.
+The gap is that no one is funding or celebrating the learning they're doing on their own.

-So Cohort 3 built a project accelerator.
-They funded 10 student ventures — from cookie businesses to eyelash enterprises, from creating a custom prom dress to engineering a voice-activated drone, to organizing a mini marathon exclusively for teenagers.
+Cohort 3 built a project accelerator that funded 10 student ventures — a cookie business, an eyelash enterprise, a custom prom dress, a voice-activated drone, a mini marathon exclusively for teenagers.

-The culmination was a block party — a public celebration of student-driven learning.
-Not a science fair.
-Not a presentation night.
-A party.
-Because when young people build something real, it deserves to be celebrated like something real.
+The whole thing culminated in a block party — a public celebration of student-driven learning.
+When young people build something real, it deserves to be celebrated publicly, with music and food and a crowd.

 Every project starts